-Emergency Dental Care in Houston
+Emergency Dentist in Memorial Houston

 By definition, an emergency is an unplanned event.
 Most happen when you are unprepared.
 Therefore, the key to handling an emergency is having a plan in place that you can put in to action at a moment’s notice.
 In the case of a dental emergency, that plan should begin with a phone call to Houston dentist Dr. O’Keefe.
 We recommend having our phone number in the list of contacts on your cell phone, so you don’t have to waste any valuable time searching.
 With a dental emergency, minutes matter.
 Our number is 832-516-6714.

 Some situations are obvious emergencies, while others may be questionable.
 We advise letting Dr. O’Keefe and his professional staff decide.
 When you call, someone will listen to the circumstances of your emergency and determine whether or not you or a loved one needs to be seen immediately.
 Don’t “wait and see” if pain develops.
 Call right away!